How to Start a Food Business from Home

 Do you believe that any given community has 1000 eateries serving Indian cuisine?
 When starting a food business from home, focus on differentiating the products you wish to offer.

-Set your signature meals as the centerpiece of your restaurant and pair them with dishes that are in high demand to further reduce the range of cuisines that will be offered on your menu.
+Set your signature meals as the centerpiece of your restaurant and pair them with dishes that are in high demand to expand the range of cuisines that will be offered on your menu further.

-You will be able to quickly stand out from the competition with this.
+You will be able to stand out from the competition quickly.

 2. Define your company strategy: Dhabas, cloud kitchens, or something else